microsoft/healthfutures-evagg/README.md

 ### Configure your yaml app spec to enable CosmosDB-based caching

 To make use of the CosmosDB database, the pipeline should be configured to use `lib.evagg.utils.CosmosCachingWebClient` in places where classes are making REST API calls (e.g., `lib.evagg.ref.MutalyzerClient`).
 By default, `lib/config/evagg_pipeline.yaml` is configured to use CosmosDB-based caching wherever possible and can be used as an example for custom `yaml` app specs.
+The example app spec, `lib/config/evagg_pipeline_example.yaml` does not use any CosmosDB-based caching.

 In short, in the top level `yaml` app spec, or any referenced specs, instances of `di_factory: lib.evagg.utils.RequestsWebContentClient` can be changed to `di_factory: lib.evagg.utils.CosmosCachingWebClient` to enable caching functionality.